Is Stock Market Timing a Smart Investment Strategy?

 Why Timing the Stock Market Doesn’t Work

-Waiting to invest could cost an individual thousands of dollars over their lifetime.
-It’s also important to know that by leaving money in a checking or savings account, a person is not protecting their money from inflation risk.
+Waiting to start investing could cost an individual thousands of dollars over their lifetime.
+It’s also important to know that by leaving money in a checking or savings account, a person may not be protecting their money from inflation risk.
 That’s because the value of that cash in a checking or savings account erodes if the prices of goods and services increase.

 Fear and Greed in Investing